-- Engaging in consensual non-verbal conduct of an intimate nature that disrupts the learning environment in view of one or more bystander(s) (e.g., sitting on the lap, massaging or kissing another student). - Touching another student in a suggestive manner (e.g., "grinding" or "twerking" while dancing).
+- Engaging in consensual non-verbal conduct of an intimate nature that disrupts the learning environment in view of one or more bystander(s) (e.g., sitting on the lap, massaging, groping, inappropriate touching, or kissing another student). - Touching another student in a suggestive manner (e.g., "grinding", or "twerking" while dancing).